-MEGA Don Quijote Shibuya Floor Guide for Souvenirs & Tax-Free Shopping
+MEGA Don Quijote Shibuya Floor Guide 2026: Souvenirs, Tax-Free Shopping & Tips

-If you want to buy Japanese snacks, cosmetics, character goods, and extra luggage in one stop, MEGA Don Quijote Shibuya is one of the most convenient souvenir-shopping stops in Tokyo.
-It is also busy, confusing, and easy to underestimate if you visit without a plan.
+If you want to buy Japanese snacks, cosmetics, character goods, travel items, and extra luggage in one stop, MEGA Don Quijote Shibuya is one of the most convenient souvenir-shopping stops in Tokyo.
+It is also busy, bright, loud, and easy to underestimate if you visit without a plan.

 Quick Answer for MEGA Don Quijote Shibuya

-MEGA Don Quijote Shibuya is best for travelers who want snacks, cosmetics, souvenirs, and tax-free shopping in one place.
-If you are short on time, focus on 2F for snacks, 3F for cosmetics and health products, and 7F for tax-free checkout, suitcases, and character goods.
+MEGA Don Quijote Shibuya is best for travelers who want snacks, cosmetics, souvenirs, luggage, and tax-free shopping in one place.
+If you are short on time, focus on 2F for snacks, 3F for cosmetics and health products, and 7F for tax-free checkout, suitcases, and extra souvenir items.

 Bring your original physical passport.
-A photocopy or phone photo is not accepted for tax-free shopping.
-Also, avoid visiting the tax-free counter during the evening rush if you can, because the line can move slowly when many tourists check out at once.
+A photocopy, screenshot, or phone photo is not accepted for tax-free shopping.
+If you are planning a large souvenir haul, avoid the evening rush when possible because the tax-free checkout line can move slowly.

 Traveler Goal Best Floor What to Look For Best For

-Edible souvenirs 2F KitKats, gummies, matcha snacks, instant ramen Gifts for friends, coworkers, and family
+Edible souvenirs 2F KitKats, gummies, matcha snacks, instant ramen, small snacks Gifts for friends, coworkers, and family

-Beauty shopping 3F Sunscreen, sheet masks, eye drops, warm eye masks J-Beauty and practical travel items
+Beauty shopping 3F Sunscreen, sheet masks, eye drops, warm eye masks, J-Beauty items Personal use and small gifts

-Final checkout 7F Tax-free counter, suitcases, character goods Travelers buying in bulk
+Final checkout 7F Tax-free counter, suitcases, travel bags, extra souvenirs Travelers buying in bulk

 Fast visit 2F, 3F, 7F Snacks, cosmetics, tax-free checkout A focused visit under heavy time pressure